Luella St. Clair Moss: Hamilton Female College in Kentucky

 In 1903 the educational reformer Kentucky University president Burris Jenkins, a graduate of Harvard University and Bethany College (West Virginia), recruited Luella St. Clair to serve as the new president of Hamilton Female College in Lexington, Kentucky.
 Though the school had been chiefly owned by the members of the local Christian Church (Disciples of Christ), Kentucky University (later Transylvania University) had in 1878 bought a stake in the school, taking total control in 1903.
 This change in leadership forced out Hamilton's current president, Barton C. Hagerman, the husband of Mary Campbell who was the granddaughter of the founder of the Disciples Church.
 Hagerman started a new school for women, called Campbell-Hagerman College, also a private, women's college affiliated with the Disciples of Christ only four blocks away.

 The St. Clairs were in Lexington by late June since Luella St. Clair was a featured speaker during the Woman's Council at the Lexington Chautauqua.
 The Kentucky Equal Rights Association had organized ten days of activities focused on women's role in the new century, and they featured national suffragists and peace activists such as Reverend Anna Howard Shaw and Dr. Sophonisba Breckinridge, in addition to the state's leaders in women's education.
-That fall, St. Clair gave the opening address at the Christian Woman's Board of Missions state convention in Paris, Kentucky and Burris Jenkins gave the closing address.
+That fall, St. Clair gave the opening address at the Christian Woman's Board of Missions (CWBM) state convention in Paris, Kentucky and Burris Jenkins gave the closing address.
 She had been invited to speak by the CWBM president, one of Kentucky's most powerful suffragists and clubwomen, Ida Withers Harrison.
 St. Clair was invited to speak again at the second Woman's Council organized by the Kentucky Equal Rights Association again in the summer of 1904.

 Jenkins supported St. Clair's ambitious efforts and the College grew at an unprecedented rate: a 47% increase in student enrollment within the next decade and new faculty for music, art and the newly designed domestic sciences curriculum—while at the same time introducing sports such as basketball and hockey.
 St. Clair's leadership impacted the school such that in 1916, several years after she had left, many of the Hamilton students and the staff hired during St. Clair's tenure as president, marched in the state's largest suffrage parade.

 Return to Christian Female College

 In the fall of 1909 St. Clair returned to Christian Female College as president and continued its expansion.
 On November 22, 1911, she married the widower Warren Woodson Moss, M.D.
-(1852-1920), department chair of the medical faculty at University of Missouri and internal medicine doctor at Parker Memorial Hospital.
+(1852–1920), department chair of the medical faculty at University of Missouri and internal medicine doctor at Parker Memorial Hospital.
 She became a widow again when Dr. Moss died of a heart attack on October 5, 1920.
 She then retired as president of Christian Female College.